+Besides, there exists a spin-zero particle, named Higgs boson ($H$), which is associated with the origin of masses of the fundamental particles,except neutrinos.

-The symmetry group of the SM is considered to be $SU(3)_c \otimes SU(2)_L \otimes U (1)_Y $.
+The symmetry group of the SM is considered as $SU(3)_c \otimes SU(2)_L \otimes U (1)_Y $.
 The $SU(3)_c$ is associated with the strong interaction.
-The Glashow-Weinberg-Salam (GWS) model relates the unified form of em and weak forces, known as Electroweak (EW) force with the gauge group $SU(2)_L\otimes U(1)_Y$.
-The GWS model assumes that right handed neutrinos are absent in nature.
-All the six generations of quarks and leptons with their left handed counterparts transform as doublets\,($L$) and their right handed counterparts (except for neutrino) transform as singlets under $SU(2)_L$.
-The EW interaction is associated with three weak charges: $T^1$, $T^2$, $T^3$ and weak hypercharge $Y$.
-The charges $T^3$ and $Y$ linearly combine to give the em charge, $Q=T^3+Y/2$.
-On incorporating the Higgs mechanism\,\cite{Englert:1964et, Higgs:1964ia, Higgs:1964pj} in the model, the symmetry of the Lagrangian is broken down spontaneously and the fundamental particles except the neutrinos get masses.
-Along with the quarks and leptons, the gauge bosons $W^{\pm}$ and $Z^0$ acquire masses.
-After spontaneous symmetry breaking, the $\gamma$ remains massless.
+The Glashow-Weinberg-Salam (GWS) model relates the unified form of the electromagnetic (EM) and the weak forces, known as the electroweak (EW) force with the gauge group $SU(2)_L \otimes U(1)_Y$.
+After the Higgs mechanism\,\cite{Englert:1964et, Higgs:1964ia, Higgs:1964pj}, the symmetry of the Lagrangian breaks down spontaneously and the fundamental particles except the neutrinos obtain masses.
+Along with the quarks and leptons, the gauge bosons $W^{\pm}$ and $Z^0$ also acquire masses.
+The $\gamma$, however, remains massless after the spontaneous symmetry breaking.
 Hence, even though the gauge symmetry is broken, still the $U(1)_{Q}$ symmetry is preserved.
-The success of the GWS model is confirmed by the discovery of $W^{\pm}$\,\cite{Arnison:1983rp, Banner:1983jy} and $Z^0$\,\cite{Arnison:1983mk, Bagnaia:1983zx} and finally the Higgs boson\,\cite{Aad:2012tfa,Chatrchyan:2012ufa}.
+The success of the GWS model is confirmed by the discovery of the $W^{\pm}$\,\cite{Arnison:1983rp, Banner:1983jy} and $Z^0$\,\cite{Arnison:1983mk, Bagnaia:1983zx} bosons, and finally the Higgs boson\,\cite{Aad:2012tfa,Chatrchyan:2012ufa}.